 |Start date||January 2021 September 2021 January 2022 The PhD can be studied via distance learning.
 The MPhil will be offered via distance learning from September 2021.|

 MPhil: a standalone, one-year (full-time) research degree.
 Students will undertake their own research project, concluding in the submission of a 25,000 word dissertation.
 Students may have the option to audit units from our taught master's programmes if they are relevant to their research.

 PhD: a research project undertaken across three years (full-time, plus a writing up period), culminating in an 80,000 word thesis.
 As well as having the option to audit taught units, there may be the potential for PhD students to teach units themselves from their second year of study onwards.

 The Department of Philosophy has a reputation for high-quality research across the subject.
-We are particularly well known for our strength in logic and the philosophy of science and mathematics, as well as expertise in ethics, formal epistemology, phenomenology and the philosophy of medicine.
+We are particularly well known for our strength in logic and the philosophy of science and mathematics, as well as expertise in ethics, formal epistemology, metaphysics of science, phenomenology and the philosophy of medicine.

 We have an active postgraduate community and internationally renowned staff who set the agenda and break new ground in their respective fields.
 Teaching and supervision are informed by the latest research and we are proud of the contributions made by our postgraduates to the department's vibrant research culture.

-The Department has been successful in attracting research awards and currently hosts three major research projects:
+The department has been successful in attracting research awards and currently hosts five major research projects: